-Does This Even Work?
+Does Citizen’s Action Work?
 Yes!

 Get Results

-One call or one email alone won’t change policy—but thousands can.
+Need more proof?
 According to Everyday Activist, a lively Substack newsletter focused on citizen’s action, legislators’ offices often say:

 10-20 calls or emails on an issue = noticed.